Growth Mindset for Kids

 Maybe they get a bit TOO confident and say, “I’m awesome at this!” encourage them by telling them, “You’re on the right track!”

-Frustration is inevitable.
-When your children exclaim, “This is too hard!” encourage them by saying “This may take some more time and effort.”
+If your child says, “This is too hard!”
+Say, “This may take some more time and effort.”

-If your child says, “I made a mistake.” encourage them with, “Mistakes help us learn!”
+If your child says, “I made a mistake.”
+Say, “Mistakes help us learn!”

 Once your child has heard you model these phrases enough, implementing a growth mindset of their own will eventually become second nature!